LincolnHawk79/Coursera-HTML-CSS-and-Javascript-Course/README.md

 # Coursera-HTML, CSS and Javascript for Web Developers
-Coursera Beginner Course in HTML, CSS and nodejs
+Coursera Beginner Course in HTML, CSS and Javascript